Visa policy of Iran: Visa application and requirements

+History

 September 2025 Visa Policy Update

 In September 2025, the Iranian Ministry of Foreign Affairs revised its August 2025 visa policy, clarifying that the new restrictions apply only to citizens of European countries, Australia, New Zealand, the United States, the United Kingdom, and Canada.
 Under these regulations, travelers from the affected countries must visit Iran as part of a guided tour organized through a registered travel agency.
 Independent travel without a licensed guide is no longer permitted.
 Applicants are also required to submit a “resume file” containing travel history, educational background, employment details, and social media accounts, along with a signed tour contract and fixed itinerary that includes pre-booked accommodations.
 Visa processing takes approximately two to three weeks, excluding weekends and national holidays.
 The policy does not affect citizens of visa-exempt countries, who may continue to enter Iran without a visa, provided they do not overstay and they stay in licensed accommodations.